 Features & Benefits of Visionmax Eyebright Plus

 - Contains Eight Essential High-Strength Antioxidants for Eye Health

 - Helps Support Normal Vision

-- Contains Lutein – one of only two antioxidants able to reach the eye
+- Contains Lutein AND Zeaxanthin – the only two antioxidants able to reach the eye

 - Helps prevent oxidation of cells